Lazy Luddite Log

 Assorted Toy Spaceships

 This assortment of spaceships from different settings (or none at all in the case of the pencil sharpener) defend my science fiction book shelf.
 I got most of them as a teen or adult.
 The most recent addition is the Buck Rogers Thunderfighter, which I found this year at the Waverley Antique Bazaar, and replaces one I lost in childhood.
-I personally think this design is better than both the Colonial Viper from Battlestar Galactica and the X-Wing Fighter from Star Wars (which I refer to as all three were designed by Ralph Mcquarrie).
+For me this design is better than both the Colonial Viper from Battlestar Galactica and the X-Wing Fighter from Star Wars (which I refer to as all three were designed by Ralph Mcquarrie).

 Ebony The Triceratops on Land Of The Lost lunchbox

 I got Ebony in the 80s and, at the time, felt she was the best-looking toy dinosaur I'd ever seen.
 Things have changed since then, rendering my triceratops outdated and tacky, but I'm still fond of this toy.
-The Land Of The Lost lunch box I got recently from an op-shop off Spaghetti Junction in Springvale.
+The Land Of The Lost lunch box I found recently at an op-shop off Spaghetti Junction in Springvale.
 I never had a cool lunch box as a kid but I do now!

 Assorted Catalogues And Card Backs (1979-80)